 “The chosen musical form is that of Edoddi, a species of folk music which celebrates the very individual and often skewed perceptions of the world engendered by modern life.
 Edoddi provides a refreshing alternative to the prescriptions and formulas of mainstream and “alternative” folk music.
 Edoddi philosophy: nothing is arbitrary.
 Make it up as you go along, it’s bound to be authentic!”.

-All were initially released via the Uterus Cottage label and will be appearing via German Shepherd in due course
+All releases were initially released via the Uterus Cottage label and will be appearing via German Shepherd in due course

 In addition a selection of Moff’s albums are released by Invisiblegirl Records: